Decay and absorption for the Vlasov-Navier-Stokes system with gravity in a half-space: Abstract

 \section{Abstract}

 This paper is devoted to the large time behavior of weak solutions to the three-dimensional Vlasov-Navier-Stokes system set on the half-space, with an external gravity force.
 This fluid-kinetic coupling arises in the modeling of sedimentation phenomena.
-We prove that the local density of the particles and the fluid velocity enjoy a convergence to $0$ in large time and at a polynomial rate.
+Our main result establishes the convergence of the local density of particles and the fluid velocity to $0$ in large time, with a polynomial rate of decay.
 In order to overcome the effect of the gravity, we rely on a fine analysis of the absorption phenomenon at the boundary.
 We obtain a family of decay estimates for the moments of the kinetic distribution, provided that the initial distribution function has a sufficient decay in the phase space.

 { }